Scientists hail Xi's speech on innovation | ExBulletin

 Scientists hail Xi’s speech on innovation

-President calls for more breakthroughs in basic technologies and higher level autonomy

-Leading scientists and engineers hailed President Xi Jinping’s latest speech on science and technological innovation as insightful, inspiring and informative, saying they will respond to Xi’s call to improve basic research, train people quality professionals, promote international collaboration and carry out reforms to unleash the full potential of those working in science.
+Leading scientists and engineers hailed President Xi Jinping’s latest speech on science and technological innovation as insightful, inspiring and informative, saying they would respond to Xi’s call to improve basic research, train professionals, promote international collaboration and carry out reforms to unleash their full potential. working in science.

 Xi, who is also general secretary of the Communist Party of China Central Committee and chairman of the Central Military Commission, called on the Chinese scientific community to make more breakthroughs in basic technologies and help the country reach a higher level of technology. self-sufficiency and strength. in science and technology.